 Nadine is a Gottman Seven Principles Certified Trainer.
 The Gottman principles are based on over 40 years of research on what couples can do to strengthen their relationship and better resolve conflict.

 Nadine obtained her Master of Arts degree in counselling psychology from the O.I.S.E. at the University of Toronto and has since received intensive training in Cognitive Behavioural Therapy (CBT) at the Centre for Addiction and Mental Health.
-She is a Canadian Certified Counsellor.
+She is a Registered Psychotherapist.

 Terri-Lynn Oliver M.Ed., Registered Psychotherapist (RP)